ang-b/Subsystems.jl/README.md

 The package also includes observer implementations for classic Unknown Input Observers [1], Unbiased Minimum Variance Estimators [2,3], and Distributed Luenberger Observers [4].

 ### Disclaimer
-I am a Julia newcomer and the code herein is the result of rushed fiddling to get simulations done as quickly as possibly.
+I am a Julia newcomer and the code herein is the result of rushed fiddling to get simulations done as quickly as possible.
 I do intend to improve and maintain this because it is lots of fun, so any constructive criticism is welcome.

 ### References